daminetreg/inglued/README.md

 #### Conclusion
 Thanks to these three commands we satisfy :
-  - the user who doesn't care and just want to code
+  - the user who doesn't care and just want to code :
+    * He `copy/paste` your lib in it's project

-  - the user who want to integrate your lib in it's favourite build system.
+  - the user who wants to integrate your lib in it's sysroot :
+    * He runs : `cmake . && make install`

+  - the user who wants to take it's own version of your dependencies
+    * He runs : `cmake . -DINGLUED=OFF && make install`

 ## Future Development ROADMAP
 See our [ROADMAP](./ROADMAP.md)